cakephp/docs/en/core-libraries/helpers/html.rst

         Options:
         - `text` Text to include inside the video tag
         - `pathPrefix` Path prefix to use for relative urls, defaults to 'files/'
-        - `fullBase` If provided the src attribute will get a full addres (non-relative url) for the video file.
+        - `fullBase` If provided the src attribute will get a full address (non-relative url) for the video file.

     .. versionadded:: 2.1